 That’s why it’s so important to know your niche and start hammering in on it.
 Because now I just tend to see musicians and great content on my feed… and my content is being pushed to the right people!

 I have gotten a few comments here and there about my hair, facial expression, or my energy level.
 But I guess that what comes along growing online as well.
+The positive spin on this is that I had successfully learnt to grow my tiktok followers as even hate comments means that people are engaging!

 One of the members of the SMART Launch Club experienced some serious hate.
 He decided to make a post about being a rapper in Norway.
 He only had 80 followers or so before this post and the post just exploded.